ljmakaronica/serbDictionaryiOSApp/README.md

   <img src="https://github.com/user-attachments/assets/943f14ca-f242-49f4-b128-bc92d2fe4a56" width="199" />
   <img src="https://github.com/user-attachments/assets/c7fbd0ac-89c4-4a0f-877f-5e0b8f142053" width="199" />
 </p>

-⚠️ **IMPORTANT NOTICE**
-This codebase is proprietary and not licensed for public use, modification, or distribution.
-While this repository is public for demonstration purposes, all rights are reserved.
-No part of this code may be used without explicit written permission.

 ## Features
 - **Bidirectional Translation**: Switch between English-to-Serbian and Serbian-to-English modes